 §668.50 Institutional Disclosures for Distance or Correspondence Programs (DE) requires institutions provide ten (10) disclosures; seven (7) general disclosures for the public and three (3) individualized disclosures to prospective and enrolled students.

-Green Northern has received specific authorization from applicable state agency or NSU is exempt from seeking specific authorization.
+Exempt by State Statute - Northern has received specific authorization from applicable state agency or NSU is exempt from seeking specific authorization.

 §668.50(b)(2) Complaint Processes